 How to Handle Employee End-of-Service Gratuity in a UAE Tech Company

 End-of-service gratuity is a statutory entitlement for employees in the UAE, and managing it correctly is an important part of running a compliant tech business.
-Many founders — particularly those who have not previously employed staff in the UAE — are unfamiliar with how gratuity works and how it should be accounted for.

 What Is End-of-Service Gratuity?